scribe-security/docs/docs/how-to-run-scribe/valint/slsa.md

 #### Predicate default format
-Following describes provenance format created by default by valint.
+The following In-toto statement describes provenance format created by default by valint.

 > We are currently expanding our default and custom capabilities.